-Noteworthy CharacteristicsThis plant tolerates a wide range of soils and likes humid weather with regular rain.
+Noteworthy CharacteristicsThis plant tolerates a wide range of soil types and likes humid weather with regular rain.
 The foliage becomes less dense if planted in too much shade.

-CareThis cultivar is easily grown in average, well-drained soil in full sun to part shade.
-Water deeply in hot and dry weather and mulch the root zone.
-Prune in early spring before onset of new growth.
+CareThis cultivar is easily grown in average, well-drained soil in full sun to partial shade.
+Water deeply in hot and dry weather, and mulch the root zone.
+Prune in early spring before the onset of new growth.
 If grown as a hedge, trim in spring and late summer if desired.
-Keep trained to a single leader to avoid ice and snow damage.
+Keep trained to a single leader to avoid ice-and-snow damage.

 PropagationInsert semi-ripe cuttings in late summer.